matt-richardson/gocd-websocket-notifier/README.md

 Download jar from releases & place it in /plugins/external & restart Go Server.

 ## Configuration
-Plugin listens on port 8887 by default.
+Plugin listens on port 8887 on all ip addresses by default.
-To edit this, create a (standard java properties) file with the name gocd-websocket-notifier.conf in the home directory of the user that runs go.
+To edit these, create a (standard java properties) file with the name gocd-websocket-notifier.conf in the home directory of the user that runs go.
 ````
 port=8888
+host=127.0.0.1
 ````

-## Known clients
-At this point the only known client of this is [gocd-windows-tray-build-notifier](https://github.com/matt-richardson/gocd-windows-tray-build-notifier).
-However, I hope that this will be useful to others.

 ## Planned Enhancements
 * Send [a reply](http://www.go.cd/documentation/developer/writing_go_plugins/notification/version_1_0/stage_status_notification.html#response---from-the-plugin)